 Kiosks, pop-up pavilions, and wifi stations act as nodes rising above the city’s arteries, connecting the urban nervous system.
 How does cultural identity and technology come through in the contemporary kiosk?
 In a city infamous for its nonstop flow of pedestrians engrossed in handheld devices, can these nodes offer a transportive path to the city’s layered stories and make unseen identities visible?
 And how do new iterations of the kiosk typology intersect with debates on “smart cities,” surveillance, and equitable access to urban amenities?
-As we conclude our spring festival, Arteries: NYC in Circulation, join us for a fast-paced lunchtime conversation at the new South Street Seaport programming hub of the Black Gotham Experience, where participants are invited to “talk back” with their impressions of how these icons of streets and public spaces should look and feel in the future.
+As we concluded our spring festival, Arteries: NYC in Circulation, we had a fast-paced lunchtime conversation at the new South Street Seaport programming hub of the Black Gotham Experience, where participants were invited to “talk back” with their impressions of how these icons of streets and public spaces should look and feel in the future.

 RE-districting, A Non-siteseeing Tour

 Artist Daniel Bejar led an alternative participatory tour of Williamsburg’s invisible gerrymandered arteries that pump political influence through the neighborhood, accompanied by multidisciplinary performance artists Morgan Bassichis and Amy Khoshbin.

 Arteries: NYC in Circulation was part of the multiyear initiative, Understanding Cities, which aims to improve our understanding of cities via different lenses, from design and policy to activism and visual and performing arts.
 Through talks, charrettes, and excursions, we tackled compelling questions about the nature of cities from the perspective of varying disciplines.